Amami Ōshima: Fauna

 Amami Ōshima is home to several rare or endangered endemic animals, including the Amami rabbit and the Lidth's jay, both of which are now found only in Amami Ōshima and Tokunoshima.
 The Amami rabbit is sometimes called a living fossil because it represents an ancient Asian lineage that has elsewhere disappeared.

 The island is also home to the habu, a venomous snake that can be found throughout the Ryūkyū Islands.
 Mongooses were introduced to kill the habu, but have become another problem, as an increase in the mongoose population has been linked to the decline of the Amami rabbit and other endemic species.
+After the mongoose population reached 10,000 by 2000, authorities launched an eradication campaign that led to the complete eradication of mongoose on the island by 2024.

 Whale watching to see humpback whales has become a featured attraction in winter in recent years.
 It is also notable that North Pacific right whale, the most endangered of all whale species, have repeatedly appeared around the island (there are five records of three sightings, a capture, and a stranding since 1901) and as of 2014, Amami is the only location in East China Sea where this species has been confirmed in the past 110 years.
 It is also one of two locations in the world along with the Bonin Islands where constant appearance in winter has been confirmed since the 20th century.
 Discovery of Indo-Pacific bottlenose dolphins in Seto strait made it the first confirmation in the nation.
 Other species include whales (Bryde's, sperm), smaller whales or dolphins (false killer, spinner, spotted), and so on.
 Before being wiped out, many large whales such as blue and fin were seasonal migrants.

 The island marks the northernmost limit of dugong distribution, with occasional sightings throughout the 20th and into the 21st century.

 Amami Oshima is the only place where a nesting of leatherback turtle has been seen in Japan.

 Demographics

 Amami Oshima had a population of 73,000 people in 2013.
 44,561 people live in the city of Amami.
-The total area of Amami city is 308.15 km² with a population density of 145 persons per km².
+The total area of Amami city is 308.15 km2 with a population density of 145 persons per km2.